ibhagwan/fzf-lua/OPTIONS.md

 Fzf-lua uses a special invisible unicode character `EN SPACE` (U+2002) as text delimiter.

-It is not recommended to modify this value as this can have uninteded consequnces when entries contain the character designated as `nbsp`, but if your terminal/font does not support `EN_SPACE` you can use `NBSP` (U+00A0) instead:
+It is not recommended to modify this value as this can have unintended consequences when entries contain the character designated as `nbsp`, but if your terminal/font does not support `EN_SPACE` you can use `NBSP` (U+00A0) instead:
 ```lua
 require("fzf-lua").setup({ nbsp = "\xc2\xa0" })
 ```